lyinfu/IterateCV/README.md

 An Obsidian-based project that uses bi-directional links to help you manage your CV content in a modular way with version control.
 Connect, update, export and iterate.

+> [!IMPORTANT]
+> This project is at pre-release stage; major changes to the CV layout file (like `XPTEN1 Default Layout.md`, which is used for composing & exporting) is coming very soon.

 ## Basic elements

 Basically, everything is inside a Markdown container